The Best Edtech Accelerators Around the World

 - What you get: The MOOC Times Building primarily offers space and access to one of the largest and fastest growing educational markets in the world.

 Oceania’s edtech scene is well-established and has long benefited from considerable government support.
 This may reflect the fact that specifically in Australia, distance learning has historically been necessary to ensure people living in rural and remote areas can access quality education.
 While the region’s edtech accelerator scene is still developing, there is at least one established option.

 EduGrowth was one of Navitas Ventures first funded projects.
 To launch the program, Navitas teamed up with five Australian universities, including Deakin and Monash.
 Like New York’s StartEd, EduGrowth is actually comprised of three separate programs: in this case, the programs are LaunchPad, ClearPath, and EcoSystem.
 Each program supports edtech companies at different but critical stages.
 For those companies that do enter the EduGrowth accelerator, there is also a lot of funding on the table.
 Each of the five start-ups in the program get capital of $50,000.

 - Deadlines: The first step is to become a member of EduGrowth’s network.

 - Eligibility: Contact EduGrowth for details on their programs.

-- What you get: $50,000 in return for 6% equity and access to a mentorship, coaching, and a the region’s growing edtech ecosystem.
+- What you get: $50,000 (startups must share 6% equity) and access to mentorship, coaching, and connections.

 This article offered information on just ten of the world’s currently active edtech accelerators.
 Once again, the long-term impact of participating in an accelerator can be significant.
 From mentorship and seed funding to testing opportunities and an expanded support network, accelerators have a lot to offer.
 While most will expect you to kick something back (usually 3-6% in equity), the training, startup funds, and access to investors is usually well worth any shares with which you’ll be asked to depart.